 In Community Health Centres the mechanisms for handling patient complaints are not as well developed.
 In some instances, the Coordinator of the Centre may be able to resolve the matter.
-In other instances the Department of Health and Human Services will become involved in resolving the complaint.
+In other instances the Department of Health will become involved in resolving the complaint.

 Complaints against aged care providers

 Aged care, like most health care, falls into the two categories of private and public practice.
 Complaints about aged care should first be directed to the service provider, and failing resolution by this means, complaints about public health aged care can be directed to the relevant public department.
 At the moment, this is the federal Department of Health.
 Under the new Liberal government, responsibility for Ageing is moving to the new Department of Social Services.

 The current Aged Care Complaints Scheme has a hotline and an online complaints form for lodging a complaint.
 They also provide useful resources for people considering making a complaint.
 See the Aged Care Complaints website.